Netanelpo/scopd-integrations-docs/docs/xdr/blocking-ssh-brute-force-attack-with-active-response.md

 SIEM comes with a set of default scripts used in Active Response.
 These scripts are located in the /var/ossec/active-response/bin/ directory on Linux/Unix endpoints.
 The firewall-drop active response script works with Linux/Unix operating systems.
 It uses iptables to block malicious IP addresses.

-1. Open the SIEM server /var/ossec/etc/ossec.conf file and verify that a <command> block called firewall-drop with the following configuration is present within the <ossec_config> block:
+1.)
+Open the SIEM server /var/ossec/etc/ossec.conf file and verify that a <command> block called firewall-drop with the following configuration is present within the <ossec_config> block:

 <details>
-  <summary>Click</summary>
+  <summary>Firewall drop active response command</summary>

 ```xml
 <command>